 1.4.4 How will CORE Measure its Success?

-From an operational prospective, a Gartner study (G00247593) indicates the following ways to align Enterprise Architecture to strategic business initiatives:
+From an operational perspective, a Gartner study (G00247593) indicates the following ways to align Enterprise Architecture to strategic business initiatives:

 1.5 What are the Educational and Research Perspectives?